-Term of office: This shall normally be of three (3) years and may be extended for up to a further two (2) years.
+Term of office: this shall normally be of three (3) years and may be extended for up to a further two (2) years.

-CPD Re-registration Committee
+CPD Committee

-Mandate: Administration and assessment of the re-registration for Diplomates.
+Mandate: administration and assessment of the re-registration of Diplomates.

-Membership: The CPD Re-registration Committee will normally comprise three (3) Diplomates who are not members of the Council.
+Membership: the CPD Committee will usually comprise three (3) Diplomates who should not be members of the Council.

-Term of office: This shall normally be of three (3) years and may be extended for up to a further two (2) years.
+Term of office: this shall normally be of three (3) years and may be extended for up to a further two (2) years.

-Residents' Committee
+Residents Committee

-Mandate: Platform to investigate queries of residents.
+Mandate: platform to investigate queries of residents.

-Membership: The Residents' Committee will usually comprise three (3) Diplomates and a further Diplomate who acts as an ombudsperson and who is not member of the Council.
+Membership: the Residents Committee will usually comprise three (3) Diplomates who should not be members of the Council and a further Diplomate who acts as an ombudsperson and who is not a member of the Council.